 Dance your heart out

-If your baby’s taking an afternoon nap, or has gone down for the night, put your earbuds in, blast your favorite tunes and get dancing.
-Dancing is great cardio exercise and a fun way to burn off calories.
+If your baby’s taking an afternoon nap or has gone down for the night, put your earbuds in, blast your favourite tunes and get dancing.
+Dancing is a great cardio exercise and a fun way to burn off calories.
 You can follow your own style or look online to find some free dance exercise routines like Zumba or belly dancing.
-If you have time to yourself you can join a Zumba class and learn new dance moves to get in shape.
+If you have time to yourself, you can join a Zumba class and learn new dance moves to get in shape.

-Even when you manage to find the time, sometimes it can be difficult to motivate yourself to exercise but it is important to get at least 20-30 minutes of cardio exercise every day even if it’s just a walk in the park.
-Start off with something simple that you will enjoy, this way you will feel good about exercising and you will feel more motivated to do it on a regular basis.
+Even when you manage to find the time, sometimes it can be difficult to motivate yourself to exercise, but it is important to get at least 20-30 minutes of cardio exercise every day, even if it’s just a walk in the park.
+Start with something simple that you will enjoy; this way, you will feel good about exercising, and you will feel more motivated to do it regularly.
 Whatever exercise you choose, you need to keep at it for at least 20 minutes to get your body moving.
 Plan a schedule so that you have 30-60 minutes free at least three times each week when you can go for a walk, go jogging or visit the gym or pool.